GaoLyu/system-monitoring-tool/README.md

     --sequential
       This indicates that the information will be output sequentially

+    --graphics
+      This indicates that graphical representation will be generated to show the variation of data

     Combinations of the command line arguments are allowed and the order is flexible.

 An overview of the functions and how I solved the problems: